Traditional and folk music

 Popular music

-From the 1930s - the French colonial period - to the end of the Vietnam War, a large popular music movement developed in the country, inspired by Western genres.
-Banned during the Vietnam War (and censored pretty much until the Fall of the Wall) in favor of "red music" (the nhạc đỏ - bearer of socialist values), as considered "counter-revolutionary", Vietnamese popular music was nevertheless very prolific.
+From the 1930s - the French colonial period - to the end of the Vietnam War, a major popular music movement developed in the country, inspired by Western genres.
+Outlawed during the Vietnam War (and censored right up until the fall of the Wall) in favor of "red music" ( nhạc đỏ - the bearer of socialist values), because it was considered "counter-revolutionary", Vietnamese popular music was nonetheless highly prolific.
 To fully embrace it, three great figures are worth knowing: Trinh Cong Son, Van Cao, and Pham Duy.
-The first is without question the best known of them.
-The "Vietnamese Bob Dylan" composed during his career more than 700 very colorful and deeply pacifist songs.
-His music was banned during the war and he was considered a dissident.
+The first is undoubtedly the best-known of them all.
+The "Vietnamese Bob Dylan" composed over 700 colorful, deeply pacifist songs during his career.
+His music was banned during the war, and he was considered a dissident.
 Another great pioneer of Vietnamese popular music is Van Cao.
-Author of the national anthem, it is him who lays the foundations of Vietnamese popular music during the pre-war period (until 54).
-Exploring love songs and epic themes (military marches), almost all of his music was banned until 1987.
-To complete this trio of eminences, we must address Phạm Duy.
-A legend of Vietnamese music, he brought it into modernity by being one of the instigators of tân nhạc (the "new music").
-In a career spanning 70 years, he is the author of a thousand compositions offering a precious testimony to 20th century Vietnam.
+Author of the national anthem, he laid the foundations of Vietnamese popular music in the pre-war period (until 54).
+Exploring love songs and epic themes (military marches), almost all his music was banned until 1987.
+To complete this trio of eminences, we must turn to Phạm Duy.
+A legend of Vietnamese music, he brought it into the modern era as one of the instigators of tân nhạc (the "new music").
+In a career spanning 70 years, he is the author of some 1,000 compositions, providing invaluable testimony to twentieth-century Vietnam.

-At the end of the Vietnam War, in 1975, the communist regime banned popular music for its "sentimental" character (hear: not "patriotic" enough).
-Only the "red music" carrying the "values of the State" was encouraged.
-It is really necessary to wait until the middle of the 1990s and the lifting of the American embargo to see the appearance of "V-pop"(Vietnamese pop).
-V-pop is more a qualification than a style (it is very heterogeneous), and is generally aimed at a young audience and is inspired by Western genres.
-One of its first flagship artists was Lam Trường with his rosewater hit Tình Thôi Xót Xa.
-Aligning themselves with the global market, V-pop artists today produce the same mainstream music as anywhere else - EDM, pop, R&B and K-pop from Korea - adapted to Vietnamese culture.
-Its current stars are powerfully voiced divas like Mỹ Linh and Thanh Lam, Mai Khôi (the "Vietnamese Lady Gaga"), My Tam whose ballads have become classics or Son Tung M-TP, the "local Justin Bieber" whose success is breaking all records.
+At the end of the Vietnam War in 1975, the Communist regime banned popular music on the grounds that it was "sentimental" (i.e. not "patriotic" enough).
+Only "red music" promoting "state values" was encouraged.
+It was not until the mid-1990s and the lifting of the American embargo that "V-pop"(Vietnamese pop) really emerged.
+Qualified rather than styled (it's very heterogeneous), V-pop is generally aimed at a young audience and draws inspiration from Western genres.
+One of its first flagship artists was Lam Trường, with his rosewater hit Tình Thôi Xót Xa.
+Aligning themselves with the global market, V-pop artists today produce the same mainstream music as anywhere else - EDM, pop, R&B and Korean K-pop - adapted to Vietnamese culture.
+Its current stars are powerful-voiced divas such as Mỹ Linh and Thanh Lam, Mai Khôi (the "Vietnamese Lady Gaga"), My Tam, whose ballads have become classics, and Son Tung M-TP, the "local Justin Bieber" whose success is breaking all records.

 Classical music